continue-revolution/continue-revolution/README.md

 ### continue revolution 👋

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=continue-revolution&label=Profile%20views&color=0e75b6&style=flat" alt="continue-revolution" /> </p>
+Software Engineer @NVIDIA

-Software Engineer @NVIDIA, prev.
-Algorithm Engineer @Alibaba AIOS, MSCS 25' @UIUC, BSE CSE 23' @UMich, BSE ECE 23' @SJTU.
+Prev.
+Algorithm Engineer @Alibaba AIOS, MSCS 25' @UIUC, BSE CSE 23' @UMich, BSE ECE 23' @SJTU

 <!-- - 👯 I’m actively looking for a full-time job in both US and China (other countries / regions such as Japan and Europe are also good if you can sponsor Visa), or an oversea PhD opportunity.
 If you have an opening, please send me an email. -->
 - 👯 I'm focusing on industry projects.
 They are also open-sourced, but they have more impact.